-It’s a good idea to keep your iPhone’s software (iOS) up to date.
+It’s a good idea to keep your iPhone’s software and firmware (iOS) up to date.
 Updates are available for free from Apple.
 They apply the latest security and bug fixes and features to your iPhone.
 Here’s how to update your iPhone to the latest version of iOS.

 Back Up Before You Update